-As members of the scholarly community at the University of Saskatchewan, we acknowledge that we are on Treaty Territory and the Homeland of the Métis.
+As members of the scholarly community at the University of Saskatchewan, we acknowledge that we are on Treaty 6 Territory and the Homeland of the Métis.
 We pay our respect to the First Nations and Métis ancestors of this place and reaffirm our relationship with one another.
 We recognize that some may be completing this tutorial from other traditional Indigenous lands and ask that you take a moment to make your own Land Acknowledgement to the peoples of those lands.
 In doing so, we are actively participating in reconciliation as we navigate our time, learning and supporting each other.

 Embracing responsibilities to oneself and others in ways that are authentic and meaningful.

-At the end of the tutorial, you should have a better understanding of yourresponsibilities regarding all academic work, yourrights if suspected of misconduct and the procedures in place to help you, and the supports and services available to ensure you succeed within the larger scholarly community.
+At the end of the tutorial, you should have a better understanding of yourresponsibilities regarding all academic work, yourrights if suspected of misconduct, the procedures in place to help you, and the supports and services available to ensure you succeed within the larger scholarly community.

-Module 2 is about students' rights and responsibilities and the university’s policies that govern academic misconduct.
+Module 2 is about student rights and responsibilities and the university’s policies that govern academic misconduct

-Module 3 is about developing the academic skills that help to prevent academic misconduct.
+Module 4 is about developing the academic skills that help to prevent academic misconduct

 The tutorial includes embedded documents and links to websites and materials.
 If you use any of the information, please ensure to comply with the terms and conditions of use imposed by the owners or licensees of those materials.